As a reminder, you are reading this article as a part of the 4I’s series:

 - The 4Is – Introduction to Iteration.

 No one opens a new sketch file and starts designing, that’s not how you could build great products.
-Ideation stage is critical not only to produce ideas and concepts but also to understand the connections between all the information you have.
+The ideation stage is critical not only to produce ideas and concepts but also to understand the connections between all the information you have.
 At this stage, I think Steve Jobs was right, you are connecting dots from the past [research, experiences are the past] and it shapes the future [ideation will shape it].

 You can’t connect the dots looking forward; you can only connect them looking backward.
 So you have to trust that the dots will somehow connect in your future.
 You have to trust in something – your gut, destiny, life, karma, whatever.
 This approach has never let me down and it has made all the difference in my life.